panagiotagrosdouli/DynNav/README.md

 ## 22. Future Research Directions

 - A differentiable 3D Gaussian Splatting pipeline for C23 with calibrated uncertainty exported to C24.
-- Integration of C18's CBF shield as a ROS 2 node sitting between Nav2 and `cmd_vel`.
+- Integration of C18's CBF filter as a ROS 2 node sitting between Nav2 and `cmd_vel`.
 - Replacement of the rule-based parser in C19 with a small local LLM under a constrained-decoding wrapper that emits only typed plans.
 - A real federated-learning experiment on a learned perception model, replacing the scalar regression in C16.
 - Sim-to-real transfer experiments for the PPO policy (C21) using the world-model surrogate (C13) as a domain-randomisation engine.
 - Joint optimisation of NBV (C07) and NeRF uncertainty (C24) so the next viewpoint reduces the field's variance rather than a frontier proxy.
 - A consolidated `pyproject.toml` replacing the current `setup.py` / `setup.cfg` / `requirements.txt` triple, with optional dependency groups (`[dashboard]`, `[learning]`, `[ros2]`).
+- A single batch driver (`run_all_contributions.py`) that dispatches every module's evaluation from one entry point.

 ---